stealthcopter/wordpress-hacking/stealth/readme.md

 Either:

 - Navigate to `/stealth` - this only works if permalink structure is set to `posts`
-- Otherwise, navigate to `/wp-content/plugins/stealth` or wherever the code is to use the tools
+- Otherwise, navigate to `/wp-content/plugins/stealth` or wherever the code is, to use the tools

 # Contributing